 The verb drown means to die from inhaling water into the lungs and being unable to breathe.
-It is possible to drown in a small amount of water — even an inch or two in a bathtub.
+It is possible to drown in even a small amount of water, so it's important to learn proper water safety.

-If you kill people by submerging your victims in liquid (especially water) until it fills their lungs and asphyxiates them, then you drown them.
+You can also use this verb with a direct object: for example, a flash flood might drown animals that live near a river.
 You can drown things in a less literal way as well.
 If you drink alcoholic beverages to forget your troubles, for example, you can say you're trying to "drown your sorrows."
 If you're submerged in a tidal wave of school assignments, then you are "drowning in work."